danielclickh/marketing-website-preview/src/engineering-resources-data/clickhouse-query-optimisation-ultimate-guide.md

 -- Data read: 44.21 MB
 ```

-The primary key cannot help because `town` is not in the ORDER BY clause.
+In the example above, the table has been created with a primary key of `(postcode, address)`, while the query is filtering on `town = 'LONDON'`.
+The primary key cannot help because `town` was not used to order the table data.
 ClickHouse must scan every granule to find matching rows.

 **With an appropriate primary key:**